11 Things to Know About Expat Taxes in Thailand

 Yes, Thailand’s income tax does apply to foreign income.
 However, the rules differ for residents and non-residents.

-3. Do Non-Residents Pay Income Tax in Thailand?
+3. Non-Residents Must Pay Income Tax in Thailand

 The Revenue Department charges taxes for foreigners working in Thailand.
-Non-residents also pay income tax on any money they earn during their time in Thailand.
+Non-residents also pay income tax on any Thailand-source money they earn during their time in Thailand.
 (However, non-residents are exempt from paying taxes on foreign income.)